Home » Recipes » Snacks » No-Bake Gingerbread Energy Balls

 Frosted Gingerbread Energy Bites

-How to make a Healthy Frosting
+How to make a Simple Homemade Frosting

 After I created the base of our gingerbread energy bites, I arrange them to start photographing and realized they kinda looked like little balls of blah.
 There wasn't much intrigue and they didn't remind me of the holidays.